Rutuja300/Code_R/README.md

-# Predictive Analytics for Customer Retention
+# Customer Retention Analysis and Prediction using Python end-to-end Machine Learning

 Welcome to the **Predictive Analytics for Customer Retention** project!
 This repository showcases a machine learning solution designed to address customer churn in the telecom sector by predicting high-risk customers and providing actionable insights to minimize churn rates.